 Another study by Johnson, Gooding, Wood, Taylor, Pratt, and Tarrier (2010) also found a link between decreased hopelessness which led to a reduction in suicide rates in those on the schizophrenia spectrum, due to a positive self-appraisal intervention.

 These studies further support the validity of using positive psychology interventions to aid those suffering from mental health problems.
 They also show how different interventions can be designed to target different strengths and emotions in order to get a preferable outcome in the management of their issues.

 So what is the positive self-appraisal intervention?

-Another example could be that even though you’re suffering from depression, you’ve still managed to drag yourself out of bed to attend treatment, or simply to shower and get dressed rather than spending yet another day in your PJs.
+Another example could be that even though you’re suffering from depression, you’ve still managed to drag yourself out of bed to attend treatment, or simply to shower and get dressed rather than spend yet another day in your PJs.
 I know I’ve had large periods of time where I’ve basically just moved from my bed to the sofa and then back again at the end of the day, wearing the same PJs without changing for longer than I’d like to admit.

 Another good positive psychology intervention to build yourselves up, one you’ve most likely encountered a lot, is positive affirmations.

-Unfortunately, most clinical treatments leave people in a state where they are not depressed, but still suffer a low sense of well-being, so Layous, Chancellor, Lyubomirsky, Wang, and Doraiswamy (2011) proposed that positive psychology interventions that aim to help people in treatments to experience positive thoughts, affects, and behaviours, can be motivated to push past simply not being depressed, to the point of thriving.
+Unfortunately, most clinical treatments leave people in a state where they are not depressed, but still suffer a low sense of well-being, so Layous, Chancellor, Lyubomirsky, Wang, and Doraiswamy (2011) proposed that positive psychology interventions that aim to help people in treatments to experience positive thoughts, affects, and behaviours can be motivated to push past simply not being depressed, to the point of thriving.